finos/open-source-readiness/docs/bok/Activities/Level-4/Why-To-Create-A-Project.md

 sidebar_position: 1
 ---

-Just as there are many reasons to [contribute to open source projects(../Level-3/Contributing-To-Projects), it is the same when it comes to a financial institution deciding to open-source.
+Just as there are many reasons to [contribute to open source projects](../Level-3/Contributing-To-Projects), it is the same when it comes to a financial institution deciding to open-source.
 However, the reasoning behind might be different.
+We are not trying to cover all reasonings for engaging in open source, see [Making the Case](../Level-3/Making-The-Case) for more basis for that.

 The reasons why a financial company would start an open source project are: